Fix: An error has occurred while launching the game COD MW2 / Warzone

 Running Battle.net as Admin

-6. Clear the Battle.net cache.
+6. Clear the Battle.net Cache

-1. First, close the Battle.net client on your PC.
+1. First, close Battle.net if it’s running.

 Opening AppData Directory